cdapio/cdap/cdap-docs/users-manual/source/etl/creating.rst

 The ``instances`` property value needs to be greater than 0.
 Note that the ``instance`` property replaces the ``schedule`` property of the ETL Batch Template.

-In this case, we will use a *ProjectionTransform* (a type of Transform) to rename a field in the incoming data from "message" to "tweet".
-A *StreamSink* needs a data field property that it will use as the content for the data to be written.
+In this case, we will use a *ProjectionTransform* (a type of Transform) to drop certain columns in the incoming data.
+A *StreamSink* in the final step needs a data field property that it will use as the content for the data to be written.